Structure formation during phase transitions in strongly interacting matter: Phenomenological description of phase transitions and structure formation

-Note that even the superconducting phase transition to the state $k_0=0$ proves to be of a weakly first order because of effects of the intrinsic fluctuating magnetic field, cf. \cite{Halperin1974}.
+Note that even the superconducting phase transition to the state $k_0=0$ proves to be of a weakly first order transition because of effects of the intrinsic fluctuating magnetic field, cf. \cite{Halperin1974}.
 In the Lagrangian there appears the term $\propto e^3\phi^3$.
-Similar results hold for the phase transition from a smectic-A to a nematic liquid crystal.
+Similar results hold for the phase transition from the A-smectic to a nematic liquid crystal.

 For $k_0\neq 0$ the specific heat gets a contribution $C_V\propto 1/|\tilde{\omega}|^3$, i.e. it diverges stronger than in case of $k_0=0$, cf. \cite{Voskresensky:1981zd,Voskresensky:1982vd}, whereas the magnetic susceptibility proves to be convergent, $\chi_H\sim |\tilde{\omega}|$, cf. \cite{Voskresensky:1984rd}.